Abu Bakr

-Following Muhammad's death in 632, Abu Bakr succeeded the leadership of the Muslim community as the first caliph, being elected at Saqifa.
-His election was contested by a number of rebellious tribal leaders.
-During his reign, he overcame a number of uprisings, collectively known as the Ridda Wars, as a result of which he was able to consolidate and expand the rule of the Muslim state over the entire Arabian Peninsula.
-He also commanded the initial incursions into the neighboring Sasanian and Byzantine empires, which in the years following his death, would eventually result in the Muslim conquests of Persia and the Levant.
-Apart from politics, Abu Bakr is also credited for the compilation of the Quran, of which he had a personal caliphal codex.
-Prior to dying in August 634, Abu Bakr nominated Umar as his successor.
-Along with Muhammad, Abu Bakr is buried in the Green Dome at the Al-Masjid an-Nabawi in Medina, the second holiest site in Islam.
-He died of illness after a reign of 2 years, 2 months and 14 days, the only Rashidun caliph to die of natural causes.
+At Ghadir Khumm, Muhammad declared Ali his Mawla, interpreted in Shia Islam as his successor.
+After Muhammad's death, Abu Bakr was chosen by a group of his companions at Saqifa while Ali was attending Muhammad's funeral, initiating the Shia–Sunni schism.
+During Abu Bakr's reign, he overcame a number of uprisings, collectively known as the Ridda Wars, thereby consolidating and expanding Islam over the entire Arabian Peninsula.
+He commanded the initial incursions into the neighbouring Sasanian and Byzantine Empires, which in the years following his death, would result in the rapid Muslim conquests of Persia and the Levant under his successor, Umar.
+Apart from politics, Abu Bakr is credited for the compilation of the Quran, of which he had a personal caliphal codex.
+Along with Muhammad and Umar, Abu Bakr is buried in the Green Dome at the Prophet's Mosque in Medina, the second holiest site in Islam.
+He died of illness after a reign of two years, two months, and fourteen days, making him the only Rashidun caliph to die of natural causes.

-Though Abu Bakr's reign was brief, it included successful invasions of the two most powerful empires of the time, the Sassanian Empire and the Byzantine Empire.
-He set in motion a historical trajectory that, within a few decades, would lead to the establishment of one of the largest empires in history.
-His decisive victory over the local Arab rebel forces marks a significant chapter in Islamic history.
-Sunni tradition revere Abu Bakr as the first of the Rashidun caliphs and the greatest individual after the prophets and messengers.
-Shia tradition views Abu Bakr as an usurper of the caliphate and an adversary of the ahl al-bayt.
+Though Abu Bakr's reign was brief, he initiated campaigns against both the Byzantine and Sasanian Empires, the two most powerful empires of the time, which had been weakened by decades of internal conflict and war with each other.
+Under Abu Bakr's successor, Umar, the Rashidun Caliphate crushed the Sasanian Empire and conquered more than two-thirds of the Byzantine Empire, including the Levant and Egypt.
+Abu Bakr thus set in motion a historical trajectory that, within a few decades, would lead to the establishment of one of the largest empires in history.
+His decisive victory over the local Arab rebel forces marked a significant chapter in Islamic history.
+Sunni tradition reveres Abu Bakr as the first of the Rashidun caliphs and the greatest individual after the prophets and messengers, while Shia tradition holds that his accession to the caliphate bypassed Ali's rightful succession and regards him as an adversary of the Ahl al-Bayt.

-Lineage and titles

-According to Ibn Sa'd, Abu Bakr's full name was Abdullah ibn Abi Quhafa ibn Amer ibn Amr ibn Ka'ab ibn Sa'ad ibn Taym ibn Murrah ibn Ka'b ibn Lu'ayy ibn Ghalib ibn Fihr ibn Malik ibn Al-Nader ibn Kinanah ibn Khouzayma ibn Mudrikah ibn Ilyas ibn Mudhar ibn Nizar ibn Ma'add ibn Adnan.
-This lineage meets the lineage of Muhammad at the sixth generation with Murrah ibn Ka'b.

-Abdullah

-In Arabic, the name Abd Allah means "servant of Allah".
-This is his birth name.

-Abu Bakr

-The nicknames (kunya) literal meaning of "Abu Bakr" is "father of youth," or "father of the firstborn," derived from the core word Bakr, meaning "youth," or "young one."

-It is said that this name was given to him as a child when he grew up among his Bedouin tribe and developed a fondness for camels.
-He played with the camel calves and goats, earning this nickname "Abu Bakr", meaning "father of the young (camel)."
-A "bakr" in Arabic is generally used to refer to a young, but already grown camel.